kragen/dercuano/markdown/rsync-message-base.md

 timescale than the transit time of individual messages.
-Any message that is transiting the network when the topology changes may be lost or duplicated, so reliability and semantic deduplication must be done by network endpoints; if a message's transit is slow enough to include many topology changes, it may be duplicated many times.
+Any message that is transiting the network when the topology changes may be lost or duplicated, so reliability and semantic deduplication must be done by network endpoints; if a message’s transit is slow enough to include many topology changes, it may be duplicated many times.

 Moreover, for the topology to avoid containing many cycles all the